Canonical decompositions for Poincar\'e duality pairs: Proof of the Main Theorem

 Lemma \ref{commensuriservertexenclosescrossingannuli} implies that $v$ encloses two almost invariant subsets $X\ $and $X^{\prime}$ of $G$, each dual to an annulus, such that $X$ and $X^{\prime}$ cross.
 Further we can assume that $X$ and $X^{\prime}$ are both $H$--almost invariant.
 The doubles of these annuli are tori in $DG$ which must cross, and are therefore both enclosed by a $V_{0}$--vertex $V$ of $T_{n+1}(DG)$.
 Thus neither torus is peripheral in $V$, and $V$ is of $VPCn$--by--Fuchsian type.
 If we let $L$ denote the $VPCn$ normal subgroup of $G(V)$ with Fuchsian quotient, then $H$ is commensurable with $L$.
+Now Lemma \ref{normaliserequalscommensuriser} shows that $G(V)=Comm_{DG}(L)$ which equals $Comm_{DG}(H)$.
+As $G(v)=Comm_{G}(H)$, it follows that $G(v)$ is a subgroup of $G(V)$.